poster

 At around the same time, the European Union agreed the European Green Deal, a wide-ranging set of measures that aim to achieve carbon neutrality across the entire EU bloc by 2050, described by Ursula von der Leyen, President of the EU Commission, as “Europe’s man on the moon moment.4

 Today, however, the political landscape looks very different.
-In the US, the spectre of a second term for former President Donald Trump could mean withdrawal from the Paris Agreement and a hatchet to the IRA5.
+In the US, a second term for former President Donald Trump could mean withdrawal from the Paris Agreement and a hatchet to the IRA5.
 In Europe, resistance to sustainable policies – dubbed a ‘green-lash’ – led the EU to scrap its plan to halve pesticide use6 and remove a requirement on the agricultural sector to cut non-CO2 emissions by 30%7.

 Market conditions and macroeconomics